-You’re likely to have chemotherapy before surgery if you're going to have surgery aiming to cure the cancer.
-This is called neo adjuvant treatment.
+You’re likely to have chemotherapy before and after surgery unless you have a very early stage cancer (stage 1A).
+This is called perioperative chemotherapy.
 It aims to:

 - reduce the size of the cancer so it’s easier for your surgeon to remove

 - lower the risk of the cancer coming back